-This image displays the Salt Lake City divides This image displays the partisan elections data
+This image displays the Salt Lake City divides This image displays the partisan elections data image shows the Millcreek city boundaries divided between all four districts

 7. The Salt Lake City dividing border continues south to a point where all four district boundaries meet near the center of Millcreek, a growing city in central Salt Lake County where most voters identify as non-Republican.
-The four districts then fan out from Millcreek in multiple directions to partition other increasingly non-Republican urban areas, such as Murray, Midvale, West Valley City, and mountain communities near Park City.
-Across the State, the 2021 Congressional Plan divides numerous communities of interest that have common and cohesive needs.

-This image displays the four-way split in the middle of Salt Lake County crafted four large districts, each of which takes a slice of Salt Lake County and grafts it onto large swaths of the rest of Utah.
-Drawing the map in this manner subordinates the votes of non-Republican urban voters within districts where a majority of Republican voters-scattered among suburban areas and faraway midsized cities-will dictate the outcome of elections.
+The four districts then fan out from Millcreek in multiple crafted four large districts, each of which takes a slice of Salt Lake County and grafts it onto large swaths of the rest of Utah.
+Drawing the map in this manner subordinates the votes of non Republican urban voters within districts where a majority of Republican voters-scattered among suburban areas and faraway midsized cities-will dictate the outcome of elections.
 By creating four homogenous districts, each containing roughly two-thirds Republican voters and one-third non-Republican voters, the 2021 Congressional Plan will reliably produce exclusive Republican membership in the State's congressional delegation for the foreseeable future.
+9. The Legislature devised its extreme partisan gerrymander despite the people's popular mandate for a transparent, impartial Commission to take the lead in drawing district lines free of partisan considerations.